floydianslips/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone that is fun for all ages.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This app utilises AJAX, CSS, JS, jQuery, Node, Express and MongoDB.

+Feel free to use this app in any fashion you choose.

 ## Getting Started